Bahman Mofid

-27 July 1942 – 16 August 2020) was an Iranian actor.
+27 July 1942 – 16 August 2020) was an Iranian superstar, theatre actor, poet, singer and ballet dancer.

 Biography

-Bahman Mofid was born in Garakan, a village near Arak, to father Gholam-Hossein Mofid a stage director and actor.
-His siblings included Bijan Mofid, a playwright; Ardavan Mofid, an actor; and sister Hengameh Mofid, a poet and songwriter.
+Bahman Mofid was born in Tehran, to father Gholamhossein Mofid a stage director and actor and a pioneer in Iranian modern theatre.
+His siblings included Bijan Mofid, a playwright; Ardavan Mofid, theatre director and actor; and sister Hengameh Mofid,poet, songwriter, actress, theatre director and playwright.
 He started acting in childhood, under the direction of his father.

 He died 16 August 2020 after battling cancer.

+Illness and Death of Bahman Mofid

+Bahman Mofid was diagnosed with lung cancer and underwent treatment for some time.
+However, he ultimately died at his private residence in Tehran on 16 August 2020.
+His body was laid to rest in the Artists’ Section of Behesht-e Zahra Cemetery following a funeral ceremony.
+His grave is shared with Kambiz Samimi Mofakham, an actor and theater puppeteer.